huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 ![](images/image_18.png)

-### Import thesauri from csv files
+### Import Thesauri from a CSV file

-This feature allows you to import terminology lists to use as an Uwazi thesaurus.
-The import feature can be used to include lists in new and existing thesauri.
+It may be that you have a list of terms already prepared that you would like to include in a **Thesaurus**.
+Typing the terms one by one could become tedious, so for situations such as these, Uwazi makes it possible to upload in bulk by preparing and then importing a Comma-Separated Values (CSV) file.
+This import feature can be used to add terms to new or existing Thesauri.

-Step 1: Prepare the csv file to import the thesaurus.
+Step 1: Create a CSV file on your computer:

-- If you have your data saved in a spreadsheet like Microsoft Excel or Google Sheets, be sure to convert the file to csv format before you import it into Uwazi.

-- If you only have one language in your instance, then you will only have that one column in your file and the name of the column will be that language.
+- If you only have one language configured in your instance, then you should only have one column in your file.
+The column header name should be the name of the language written in English (e.g. English, Russian, Spanish).

-- However, if you are importing terminology lists in different languages all at once, the csv file should have a separate column for each language that you want to import.

-- Please ensure the language is used as the name of the column.
-Use the name of the language written in English, e.g. "English," “Arabic,” “Spanish.”
+- If you have more than one language configured in your instance and you want to import a list of terms at the same time as their corresponding translations, then each language should have its own separate column.
+Use the name of the language written in English (e.g. English, Russian, Spanish).

-- Each row should contain a term and its translations in different languages.
+  - Note: If your CSV file has columns for languages that are not configured in your Uwazi instance, they will be ignored.
+Learn more about enabling different languages in Uwazi.

+Step 2: Populate the CSV file with the terms.
+Each term should occupy its own row.
+For example, here’s a sample CSV file viewed as plain text:

 Here's a sample CSV file viewed as plain text:

 English,French,German
 Man,Homme,Mann
 Woman,Femme,Frau
 Child,Enfant,Kind

 Here's the same file viewed in a spreadsheet program:
 ![](images/image_19.png)

-Step 2: Click the blue **Import** button, and locate and open the csv file.

-Step 3: **Save** the thesauri.

-**Note:**

-- If your csv file has columns for languages that are not enabled in your Uwazi instance in the Languages section, they will be ignored.

-- Be careful not to have rows with duplicate values in the same column as this will cause a validation error.
+  - Note: Avoid including duplicate values in the same column, as this will cause a validation error and prevent the import from working successfully.

+Step 3: Save the CSV file in UTF-8 format on your computer.

+Step 4: Navigate to the **Settings** area and click on **Thesauri**.
+Click on the green **Add thesaurus** button and give the Thesaurus a name.
+Alternatively, if you would like to add to an existing Thesaurus, click the **Edit** button next to it.

+Step 5: Click the blue **Import** button.
+Using the file browser to navigate your computer’s storage, find and select the CSV file.
+Once the import has finished, the terms will appear in the Thesaurus.

+Step 6: Click the green **Save** button..

+Step 7: If you imported more than one language, navigate to the **Settings** area and click on **Translations**.
+Click on the Thesaurus name, and you will see all the terms and their translations that have been imported.

 ### View the newly imported thesauri